MyBord/mybord-server/docs/projectManagement.md

 * use custom passport scripting from other branch
 * convert schema files (mutations, queries, subscriptions) to TS
 * make ports be env vars
 * remove 'request' from context in `initialzeServer`
+* remove the jwt_secret env var and all uses and all outdated auth

 ### C. Medium